The Ihara Zeta function for infinite graphs: The Ihara Zeta function of a measure graph

 \begin{Definition}[Cycles] \begin{itemize} \item[(a)] Two closed paths $(e_1, \dots, e_m)$ and $(f_1, \dots, f_m)$ are said to be equivalent if there is some $l$ such that $e_{i} = f_{i+l}$ for all $1 \leq i\leq m$.
 Here we use the convention $f_{i} = f_{i+m}$.
 The corresponding equivalence classes of closed paths are called {\em cycles}.
 The equivalence class of a closed path $C$ is denoted by $[C]$. \item[(b)] Cycles with their representatives being reduced and primitive are called \emph{prime cycles}.
 The set of all prime cycles is denoted by $\mathcal{P}$. \end{itemize} \end{Definition}

-\subsection{Finite graphs}
+\subsubsection{Finite graphs}

 Let $G= (V,E)$ be finite.
-As discussed at the end of the previous section $G$ is a measure graph over the trivial groupoid. $M$ is the counting measure on $V$ and we can take $u\equiv 1$ as an averaging function to obtain
+As discussed at the end of the previous section $G$ is a measure graph over the trivial groupoid.
+The measure $M$ can be chosen to be the counting measure on $V$.
+Then, the constant function $1_V$ is an averaging function.
+In this situation we obtain

-Thus, in this situation $\overline{N}_j$ is the total number of reduced closed paths of length $j$ and $\overline{P}_j$ is the total number of primitive reduced closed paths of length $j$.
+that is, $\overline{N}_j$ is the total number of reduced closed paths of length $j$ and $\overline{P}_j$ is the total number of primitive reduced closed paths of length $j$.

 \begin{Proposition} Let $G=(V,E)$ be a finite graph and let $M$ be the counting measure.
 Then the Zeta function satisfies

 where $\mathcal{P}$ is the set of prime cycles and $\ell(P)$ is the length of $[P]$. \end{Proposition}